-Fig. 40 Centre console: tyre monitor system but-
+Fig. 40 Centre console: tyre monitor system button

-The tyre control lamp1) compares wheel revolutions and with it, the wheel diameter of each wheel using the ESC.
-If the diameter of a wheel changes, the tyre control lamp (1) lights up.
+The tyre control lamp $^{1)}$ compares wheel revolutions and with it, the wheel diameter of each wheel using the ESC.
+If the diameter of a wheel changes, the tyre control lamp $(\mathfrak U)$ lights up.
 The wheel diameter changes when:

-- · Tyre pressure is insufficient.
+- Tyre pressure is insufficient.

-- · The tyre structure is damaged.
+- The tyre structure is damaged.

 - · The vehicle is unbalanced because of a load.

 - The wheels of one axle are under more pressure (for example, driving with a trailer or on extreme slopes).

 - The vehicle is fitted with snow chains.

-- The temporary spare wheel is fitted.
+- · The temporary spare wheel is fitted.

-- · The wheel on one axle is changed.
+- $\bullet \quad \hbox{The wheel on one axle is changed.}$